lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

  allowfullscreen
 ></iframe>

 Since we've announced and [open sourced Compose](http://d.android.com/jetpackcompose), it has generated a lot of interest and questions about how it works.
-I spent some time thinking about what the right thing to talk about first would be.
+I spent some time thinking about what would be the right thing to talk about first.

 The goal of this post is to give people a solid mental model around what Compose _does_, and eliminate anything one might think of as "magic".
 One of the best ways to do this, I think, is to try and construct a simpler version of what we're doing, and incrementally add on to it until we have something that resembles the real thing.
 In other words, let's try and build Compose starting from nothing but "first principles".

 In this post I am not going to try to convince you of the motivations behind this architecture or the project overall; I'm only trying to help explain the _what_ and not the _why_.
 I'm also assuming that the reader of this post is familiar with the [Kotlin Programming Language](https://kotlinlang.org/docs/reference/) and in particular [Extension Functions](https://kotlinlang.org/docs/reference/extensions.html).

-Finally, if it wasn't clear already, _code snippets in this post will not be reflective of what code targetting Compose will look like_.
+Finally, if it wasn't clear already, _code in this post is not reflective of what code using Compose looks like_.

 ## UIs are Trees